hugues31/coinnect/README.md

 Coinnect is a Rust library aiming to provide a complete access to REST APIs for various crypto-currencies exchanges.
 Currently only Poloniex is supported but other exchanges will be added soon.
 All methods consume HTTPS api.
-This library is not intendeed to stream data (you should use websocket/FIX in that case).
+The purpose of this crate is not to stream data (you should use websocket/FIX in that case).

 The project is dual licensed under the terms of the Apache License, Version 2.0, and the MIT License.

 **WARNING:**  This library is highly experimental at the moment.
 Please do not invest what you can't afford to loose.
+This is a personal project, I can not be held responsible for the library malfunction, which can lead to a loss of money.

 ### Exchange support:
 - [x] Poloniex